 - Canadian Students: students from Canada (holding a Canadian passport) do not need to apply for an F-1 or J-1 entry visa.
 All other steps and immigration regulations will apply, including needing an I-20/DS-2019, paying the SEVIS fee, and entering the U.S. in F-1/J-1 status.

 If you are coming to the US in J-1 status: As a non-degree visiting student in F-1 status, you are classified as a student in the University's system and the immigration system referst to you as an international student.
 If you are coming to the U.S. in J-1 status, you are classified as a student in the University's system, but the immigration system refers to you as an Exchange Visitor.
 J-1 status includes multiple categories, and the University of Chicago sponsors NDVS in J-1 status in the category "student, non-degree."

+- Submit an online NDVS check-in form within 3 business days of arriving in Chicago.
 If you fail to report your arrival, your SEVIS record will automatically be invalidated by the SEVIS system.
 If this happens, you will no longer have legal status in the U.S. and will have to discontinue your program and return home.

-Once you have reported your arrival to OIA, please subscribe to email@example.com.
+- Subscribe to firstname.lastname@example.org.
 This lists provides important updates to all international non-degree visiting students in the University.

-Health Insurance: NDVS must meet the health insurance requirements of the University and can either purchase the University Student Health Insurance Plan (USHIP) or another plan that meets the same requirements.
+NDVS must meet the health insurance requirements of the University and can either purchase the University Student Health Insurance Plan (USHIP) or another plan that meets the same requirements.
 For information on those requirements, see the Comparable Coverage Checklist.

 If you wish to opt out of (waive) the University's Student Health Insurance Plan, you must hold an insurance policy meeting the requirements in the Comparable Coverage Checklist linked above.